prakashlab/template-weakly-reciprocal/README.md

 SPDX-License-Identifier: `CERN-OHL-S-2.0`

 Hardware files in this project are released under the strongly-reciprocal variant of the [CERN Open Hardware License v2](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2).
-Please read and understand the licenses for the specific language governing permissions and limitations.
+Please read and understand the license for the specific language governing permissions and limitations.

 ### Everything else